 Welcome to the Deaf Wellness Center

-If you are contacting us to volunteer for our Intimate Partner Violence research project, the link above will take you to further information in both American Sign Language and English.
+If you are contacting us to volunteer for our Informed Consent Study that link will take you to further information in both American Sign Language and English.

-- Publications, products, and workshops dealing with the Demand Control Schema for Interpreting.
+- Other p ublications, products, and workshops dealing with the Demand Control Schema for Interpreting.

 - Our award-wining film: My Body, My Responsibility: A Health Education Video for Deaf Women

 - Our two Dialectical Behavior Therapy film adaptations, including: